asuh/front-end-windows/readme.md

     choco install virtualbox

-Note: VirtualBox can usually coexist with Hyper-V/WSL2 on modern versions, but some VMs may perform worse or require configuration changes.
+Note: VirtualBox may require OS-specific permissions or configuration changes.

 ## Docker

 Docker is regularly used for projects today.
 It features portability, encapsulation for the environment within the OS, and consistency for development environments.

+### Install Docker

     choco install docker-desktop

+### Lando

 Docker can be quite powerful but complicated to set up.
 For this reason, I've enjoyed another project which is a wrapper around Docker called [Lando](https://lando.dev/).
 Originally designed for Drupal, it also supports WordPress, Node.js, and Laravel among others.
 You can find the [latest executable file on GitHub](https://github.com/lando/lando/releases).

+### Privacy

 For privacy, I recommend disabling tracking.
 Inside of your `.lando.yml` file, add the following:

     stats:
       - report: false
         url: https://metrics.lando.dev

 Note: Docker Desktop on Windows commonly uses the WSL2 backend.

 ## Credits